Smartrek/spidermesh_gateway_esp32/README.md

 ## Basic functions
 ### begin
 You can define the speed of the Spidermesh network with this function.
+This function is waiting until the full sequence is done.
+You can add a 4th parameter to specified a timeout.
+There is a 10min default timeout for this function.
-For more detail about paramters of Spidermesh, see https://www.smartrek.io/download/SMK900_Portia_Summary_V6.pdf
+For more detail about parameters of Spidermesh, see https://www.smartrek.io/download/SMK900_Portia_Summary_V6.pdf

 ```c++
 int nb_hops = 8;
 int duty_cycle = 5;